-For reasons doctors don’t completely understand, increased pressure within the eye (intraocular pressure) is usually associated with the optic nerve damage that characterizes glaucoma.
-This pressure originates from a buildup of aqueous humor, a fluid naturally and continuously produced in the front of your eye.
+Prolonged elevated eye pressure increases the risk for glaucoma.
+This pressure originates from a buildup of aqueous humor, a fluid naturally and continuously produced in the eye.

-Aqueous humor normally exits your eye through a drainage system at the angle where the iris and the cornea meet.
-When the drainage system doesn’t work properly, the aqueous humor can’t filter out of the eye at its normal rate, and pressure builds within your eye.
+Aqueous humor normally exits the eye through a drainage system, and the system is located at a junction where the iris and the cornea meet.
+When the drainage system doesn’t work properly, the aqueous humor can’t filter out of the eye at its normal rate, and pressure builds within the eye.

 Primary Open-Angle Glaucoma